winitzki/scall/tutorial/programming_dhall.md

 All type parameters must be written out when applying type constructors or functions with type parameters.
 A correct code would be `identity Natural 123`.

 Although the need to write out all type parameters makes Dhall programs more verbose, it also removes the "magic" from certain idioms in functional programming.
-In particular, Dhall requires us to write out  all type quantifiers, to choose carefully between `∀(x : A)` and `λ(x : A)`, and to specify kind annotations for _types_ (such as, `F : Type → Type`) as well.
+In particular, Dhall requires us to write out all type quantifiers, to choose carefully between `∀(x : A)` and `λ(x : A)`, and to specify annotations for _type constructors_ (such as `F : Type → Type`) as well.
 This verbosity has actually helped the author to learn some of the more advanced concepts of functional programming.

 #### Strict and lazy evaluation.
 Partial functions